NaoNaoMe/Uart-WiFi-Board/README.md

 For running standalone, the board has a voltage regulator and some user-interfaces.
 The UartWiFiBoard is an easy way to connect your board wirelessly to the Internet.
 If you flash [Sample software](Software/UartWiFiBridge) on this repository, the board works as the transparent WiFi-serial bridge.
+I made video that is [how to use UartWiFiBoard](https://youtu.be/4O-hJj3G7K0).
+You can watch it on Youtube.

 ### Some highlights of the UartWiFiBoard:
  1. Main core: ESP-WROOM-02(ESP8266).